kytos/legacy/README.rst

 |Experimental| |Tag| |Release| |License|

-Network Applications(*NApps*) is part of `Kytos project <https://kytos.io/>`__ and was developed to be used with it.
+Network Applications(*NApps*) are part of `Kytos project <https://kytos.io/>`__ and were developed to be used with it.
 This repository contain only NApps developed by Kytos core team.

-Beside this Napps, new applications can be developed by third-part and may not be maintened by the core team.
-But of course that we support this and we provide a repository infrastructure so you can upload and share your napp.
+Besides these NApps, new applications can be written by third party developers and may not be maintained by the core team.
+Of course, we support this and provide a repository infrastructure so everyone can upload and share their NApps.

-So basically this is a small set of Network Apps that is installed on your controller by default.
-Here you can learn how to enable and disable them as well as you will learn what is each one's scope.
+Basically this is a small set of Network Apps that is installed for your Kytos controller by default.

-Please, feel free to use them as a starting point and reference for your own Napps.
+Please, feel free to use them as a starting point and reference for your own NApps.

-.. note:: When a napps have a experimental tag means that this napps doesn't working properly yet.
+.. note:: When a NApp has an experimental tag, it means that the NApp isn't working properly yet.

 QuickStart